 was created to improve the nation’s response to public health and medical

 emergencies.
 PAHPA also has a great level of oversight authority over

 implementation and recommendations within the June 2016 National Academies of

-Sciences, Engineering, and Medicine (NASEM) report on trauma care, A National
+Sciences, Engineering, and Medicine (NASEM) report on trauma care, A

-Zero Preventable Deaths After Injury.
+to Achieve Zero Preventable Deaths After Injury.

 Current status: The U.S. House of Representatives passed H.R.
 269, the Pandemic and All Hazards Preparedness and Advancing Innovation Act of 2019 (PAHPAI) on January 8, 2019.
 Included in this package is the American College of Surgeons (ACS)-supported Mission Zero Act.
 Senate action is needed to ensure the final passage of the PAHPAI, including the Mission Zero Act.
 Please contact your Senators in support of H.R.
 269 today.